crownlessking/web-ui/README.md

   <input type="text" name="username" />
 </form>
 ```

+The field object is also referred to as a `formItem` in code.

 **WARNING**: That does not work for every field though and some attributes cannot be defined so directly either.
 For example, it is not possible to set the default value of a field using the `value` attribute.